 The SteelSeries Arctis Nova Pro and the SteelSeries Arctis Pro GameDAC are similarly performing wired gaming headphones, meaning you may prefer either one.
 While both headphones are comfortable and have similar sound profiles, Arctis Nova Pro's boom mic offers a better recording quality.
 They also have more customizability via their companion app, and they use a 1/8" TRRRS cable instead of a mini B 8-pin, which makes it easier to replace if it gets damaged.

 If versatility is important to you, then the SteelSeries Arctis Pro Wireless have the edge over the SteelSeries Arctis Nova Pro.
 The Arctis Pro are wireless headphones that you can use wired.
 They support Bluetooth, which means you can use them more casually.
-They're also better built, have a more neutral default sound profile, and their microphone performance is a bit better.
+They're also better built and their microphone performance is a bit better.
 However, the Arctis Nova Pro offer a bit more customizability, thanks to their companion software.

 The Astro A40 TR Headset + MixAmp Pro 2019 have a slight edge over the SteelSeries Arctis Nova Pro for gaming.
-The Astro are open-back headphones that are more comfortable, better built, and have a more immersive passive soundstage.
-Their sound profile is also more neutral, and the overall microphone performance is better.
+The Astro are open-back headphones that are more comfortable, are better built, and have a more immersive passive soundstage.
+Their overall microphone performance is better.
 However, the SteelSeries have a more customizable performance, and their GameDAC makes it easy to adjust controls on the fly.

 The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the SteelSeries Arctis Nova Pro.
 You can use the Wireless variant wired or wirelessly and have ANC to help block out some background noise.
 They're better built and have more consistent audio delivery.
 However, the wired Nova Pro have a more immersive passive soundstage.

 The SteelSeries Arctis Nova Pro and the Bose QuietComfort 35 II Gaming Headset have different strengths, and you may enjoy either one.
 The SteelSeries are dedicated wired gaming headphones.
 Their boom mic has a significantly better overall recording quality, and the headphones have more customization features thanks to their robust companion software.
 However, if you're looking for wireless casual-use headphones that you can also use for gaming, you'll want to check out the Bose instead.
-Their sound profile is a lot more neutral, which some users may prefer, they have an excellent ANC system, and they support multi-device pairing, meaning you can connect them to your PC and smartphone simultaneously.
-However, they're designed for wired gaming if you want to take advantage of their boom mic.
+Their sound profile is a lot flatter and more balanced, which some users may prefer, they have an excellent ANC system, and they support multi-device pairing, meaning you can connect them to your PC and smartphone simultaneously.
+However, they're designed for wired gaming.

 The SteelSeries Arctis Nova Pro look nearly identical to the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox].
 They have a shiny plastic frame with a ski-band headband design to help distribute weight across your head.
 Although the headphones themselves only come in 'Black', if you're looking to add a pop of color to your setup, you can purchase the Arctis Nova Booster Pack separately.
 This pack comes with one set of speaker plates and a nylon strap in one of several colors: 'Cherry Red', 'Lilac', 'Mint', and 'Rose Quartz'.